foodude/argdude/README.md

 Argdude is a Python library to test keyword arguments on various conditions

 ## Install
-At the moment argdude is not yet packaged
+At the moment argdude is not packaged
 ```
 cd /you/project
 git clone https://github.com/foodude/argdude.git